muneshnaagar/timer/README.md

 ## Run the project

-1.Go to clock_backend and run following command to start the server/backend:
+1. Go to clock_backend and run following command to start the server/backend:
   - npm run start
-2.Go to clock_frontend and run following command.
+2. Go to clock_frontend and run following command.
 This will start the frontend application:
   - npm start

-## Contributing

-Information for contributors on how to contribute to the project.
-Include guidelines for pull requests, coding standards, and any other relevant information.

-## License

-Specify the project's license and provide a link to the license file if applicable.

-## Contact

-Provide contact information for the project maintainer or team.
-This could include email addresses, social media profiles, or links to a contact form.
+3. Start using the Timer by adding a new timer.
+4. Select Timezone using Timezone selector and it will display the current internet time for the selected timezone.
+4. The History module will display the previous timers' details.